 6.1 Boards of Examiners

-126.96.36.199 The overarching remit of boards of examiners is to oversee and conduct the assessment process according to the University’s Undergraduate Regulations (Sections 68-167) and Taught Postgraduate Regulations (Sections 45-104) and the guidance given below.
+22.214.171.124 The overarching remit of boards of examiners is to oversee and conduct the assessment process according to the University’s Undergraduate Regulations and Taught Postgraduate Regulations and associated policy and procedure such as that relevant to Assessment, Boards of Examiners and Determination of Degree Classifications.
 This is informed by statutory external requirements as laid down in the UK Quality Code for Higher Education.

 6.1.2 Boards of Examiners Key Principles